 Step 1.
 In a slow cooker add frozen potatoes, cream of chicken soup, chicken stock, and ranch packet.

 Step 2.
-Cover and cook for 4-6 hours.
+Cover and cook on low for 4-6 hours.

 Step 3.
 Add diced cream cheese into the slow cooker and cover for 10-30 minutes until cream cheese has melted.
 Optional- Remove the lid and mash potatoes for a creamier texture.